takev/Orion/rigel/CBSON.md

 value for the mark-code.

 ## Sorting
-Keys in an object must be sorted for canonical reasons.
+Keys in an dictionary must be sorted for canonical reasons.
 The following sort ordering must be used.

 * None